-Missouri City has three major trails.
+Missouri City has four major trails.
 They include:

 First Colony Trail Head